Hermer blames collapse of China spy case on law ‘not fit for purpose’

 “I’m clear in my mind that certainly one very significant problem here was the Act.
 The Act wasn’t fit for purpose, it was out of date.”

+Attention focused on the statements of >deputy national security adviser Matt Collins, with prosecutors saying his refusal to describe Beijing as a “threat” to national security meant could not continue.

+On Monday, the senior official said he had provided evidence of a “range of threats” posed by China but had not described the country as a “generic” threat because that was not the position of the then-Tory government.

-Lord Hermer said the passage of the National Security Act 2023 eliminated this challenge, requiring merely for it to be proved that “information was being passed to a foreign power”.
+Lord Hermer said the National Security Act 2023 had addressed problems with the Official Secrets Act by replacing the term “enemy” with a requirement for prosecutors to prove that “information was being passed to a foreign power”.

+He told the committee on Wednesday: “Speaking frankly, I don’t understand why it took Parliament so long to pass that.

 “Now I don’t think that mismatch need be categorised as a mistake or farcical.